sheepla/gofind/README.md

 Simply specify the keywords in the arguments e.g. package name (`template`), symbol name (`io.Reader`), multiple keywords (`json OR yaml`) etc.

+It can be output the result in JSON format by specifying the `-j`, `--json` option.

+By default, it searches for packages, but you can also search for symbols with the `-s`, `--symbol` option.

 ```
 Usage:
   gofind [OPTIONS] QUERY...